 Decide Where to Place the Tree - Avoid placing your tree near a heat source (sunny windows, radiators, heating vents, and fireplaces).
 Try to keep the tree out of high traffic areas where it might be bumped or overturned, or where someone might trip on light cords.
 Avoid any spot that might be dangerous, such as next to a fire in the fireplace or up on a wobbly table.

-Tree Stands - Choose a tree stand that is sturdy and the right size.
+Pick the Right Tree Stand - Choose a tree stand that is sturdy and the right size.
 Pay attention to the size of tree trunk that each stand will accommodate.
 The taller your tree, the bigger diameter of the trunk.
 If you have a tall, wide room, be sure to get a large stand for the large tree you'll select.
 If you'll put your tree on a table, a smaller stand will work fine.
 Look for tree stand models that hold lot of water.
 You'll spend less time refilling the water pan throughout the season.
 Get a stand that is easily adjustable so the tree can be leveled.
-For more, see our article on Top Picks for Tree Stands.

 Transporting your Tree - If possible lay the tree inside your car or trunk for the drive home.
 This will be difficult unless you have a large van or truck.
 If you drive with the tree on the roof of your car, you must tie it securely to the car.
 You may want to wrap it in a tarp or old blanket.